Want to know something completely insane? Mortgages. Mortgages are the reason why it is great to invest in real estate.

 Good advice?
 I thought so too 🙂

 This is my example of why it is good to invest in real estate.
 If you think it’s bonkers, it is.
-I wrote about this house and the ups and downs it has seen in more detail over here.
+I wrote about this house and the ups and downs it has seen in my real estate portfolio article.

 TL;DR – Why is it good to invest in real estate?